Bernhard Riemann: Real analysis

 In the field of real analysis, he discovered the Riemann integral in his habilitation.
 Among other things, he showed that every piecewise continuous function is integrable.
 Similarly, the Stieltjes integral goes back to the Göttinger mathematician, and so they are named together in the Riemann–Stieltjes integral.

 In his habilitation work on Fourier series, where he followed the work of his teacher Dirichlet, he showed that Riemann-integrable functions are "representable" by Fourier series.
 Dirichlet had shown this for continuous, piecewise-differentiable functions (thus with countably many non-differentiable points).
 Riemann gave an example of a Fourier series representing a continuous, almost nowhere-differentiable function, a case not covered by Dirichlet.
 He also proved the Riemann–Lebesgue lemma: if a function is representable by a Fourier series, then the Fourier coefficients go to zero for large n.

 Riemann's essay was also the starting point for Georg Cantor's work with Fourier series, which was the impetus for set theory.

 He also worked with hypergeometric differential equations in 1857 using complex analytical methods and presented the solutions through the behaviour of closed paths about singularities (described by the monodromy matrix).
 The proof of the existence of such differential equations by previously known monodromy matrices is one of the Hilbert problems.

 Number theory

 Riemann made some famous contributions to modern analytic number theory.
 In a single short paper, the only one he published on the subject of number theory, he investigated the zeta function that now bears his name, establishing its importance for understanding the distribution of prime numbers.
 The Riemann hypothesis was one of a series of conjectures he made about the function's properties.

 In Riemann's work, there are many more interesting developments.
 He proved the functional equation for the zeta function (already known to Leonhard Euler), behind which a theta function lies.
 Through the summation of this approximation function over the non-trivial zeros on the line with real portion 1/2, he gave an exact, "explicit formula" for $\pi(x)$.

 Riemann knew of Pafnuty Chebyshev's work on the Prime Number Theorem.
-He had visited Dirichlet in 1852.
+Chebyshev had visited Dirichlet in 1852.